Mgallimore88/codeup/README.md

-This is my CodeUp Sheffield website.
+This is my CodeUp Sheffield website, written during CodeUp - the Sheffield Meet-up group for coders, in Sep 2019.